nospaceships/node-raw-socket/README.md

  * Missing bracket for when compiling under the MAC OS X platform :(

+## Version 1.3.2 - 03/08/2015

+ * Add version dependency "<2.0.0" for the "nan" module to prevent build failures during installation because of breaking API changes

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.